-One of my gift-giving ‘strategies‘ is to think about a few characteristics of the person I am trying to buy a present for.
+One of my gift-giving ‘strategies‘ is to consider a few characteristics of the person I am trying to buy a present for.

-Stationery lovers are great to shop for because there is such a vast array of cute gifts.
+Stationery lovers are great to shop for because there is a vast array of cute gifts.

 Gift Guide For Stationery Lovers: 21 Awesome Gift Ideas that will delight your friends.

 The list of gift ideas for stationery lovers was super fun to put together!
 Admittedly, because I have a slight obsession with all things stationery, too.

 Gift Ideas For Stationery Lovers: Pens, Pens, and More Pens!

 This pen is excellent for both calligraphy and hand lettering.
 It’s a dual-tip brush.
 The Kuretake #55 has an ultra-thin nip and a fat nip on one side.

 The thin nip is ideal for writing and journaling.
 In addition, the skinny tip makes it easy to write in small letters.